Dr. Cary Nelson

 Metchnikoff published his findings in the book, “The Prolongation of Life: Optimistic Studies”.
 In the book, he makes the proclamation that ingesting microorganisms could have substantial health benefits in humans.22

 For his studies on immunity, including how good bacteria can help, he was awarded the 1908 Nobel Prize.
-He was commended for essentially demonstrating that intestinal illness and the ill effects of harmful microbes can be neutralized by the introduction of beneficial microbes.23, 24 Today, Metchnikoff is considered the grandfather of modern probiotics.
+He was commended for essentially demonstrating that intestinal distress and the ill effects of harmful microbes can be neutralized by the introduction of beneficial microbes.23, 24 Today, Metchnikoff is considered the grandfather of modern probiotics.

 Almost a decade after Metchnikoff’s work gained acclaim, German scientist Alfred Nissle began exploring the possible applications and benefits of probiotics.
 During his research, Nissle was able to isolate and identify a new bacterial strain, now known as Escherichia coli Nissle 1917 (EcN).
-Nissle subsequently went on to use the bacteria in successfully treating intestinal diseases, including diarrhea, and it is still being used in similar capacities today.25, 26
+Nissle subsequently went on to use the bacteria in successfully treating intestinal issues, and it is still being used in similar capacities today.25, 26

 Indeed, the term “probiotics” is general.
 It refers to countless probiotic strains found in nature.